WebArchitectures: first (and not so useful) post

 Attributes Doxygen

-Sometime you need to use the attributesfor structs or functions.
+Sometime you need to use the attributes for structs or functions.
 By example you may define:

 typedef struct {